Function-Rips complexes in persistent homotopy theory: Stability and persistent Latschev theorems: From pseudo-barycenters to shrinking transformations

-We now want to apply \cref{lem:munchkin_lemma} together with \cref{prop:bivariate_interleaving} to prove \cref{thm:weaklocalStab}.
-To this end, we need to establish the existence of a shrinking morphism for the bivariate function-Rips complex. \begin{notation} We again fix constants $\conCos \geq 0$, $0 < \conShr < 1$ and $\rho >0$, as well as a compact $\cabK$ space $M$ and a componentwise $1$-Lipschitz function $f \colon M \to \RN$. \end{notation}
+We now want to apply \cref{lem:munchkin_lemma} together with \cref{prop:bivariate_interleaving} to obtain inference results on function-Rips persistent homotopy types.
+To this end, we need to establish the existence of a shrinking transformation for the bivariate function-Rips complex.